barryclark/jekyll-now/FPV-getting-started-gear.md

 ___

 > If you use any of the links on this page and purchase a drone/controller/goggles of your own, thank you!
 I will earn a comission on any products linked on this page, except for the [Drone Racing League Simulator on Steam](https://store.steampowered.com/app/641780/The_Drone_Racing_League_Simulator/).
-If you'd like to add me on Steam and race each other, my Steam "Friend Code" is 43723941.
-The simulator can be played with a mouse and keyboard, but is best with a real controller such as the [Taranis X9D](https://www.amazon.com/FrSky-Taranis-Access-Telemetry-Silver/dp/B07VRP1V76/ref=sr_1_1?tag=juliusakula-20).
+If you'd like to race each other on the Drone Sim add me on Steam: my Steam "Friend Code" is 43723941.
+The simulator can technically be played with a mouse and keyboard, but is best with a real controller such as the [Taranis X9D](https://www.amazon.com/FrSky-Taranis-Access-Telemetry-Silver/dp/B07VRP1V76/ref=sr_1_1?tag=juliusakula-20).

 ___